Gavrilo Jejina

 1. Starbucks + Deep Brew

-Starbucks’ in-house AI engine, Deep Brew, powers real-time personalization across channels.
-Within 18 months, it generated ~30% higher ROI and increased customer engagement by 15%.
-This includes individually tailored offers and messaging based on purchase history and location.
-The uplift spurred significantly higher lifetime value and campaign performance.
+Starbucks' in-house AI engine, Deep Brew, powers real-time personalization across channels.
+It generated approximately 30% higher ROI and lifted customer engagement by 15% compared to previous marketing methods.
+The system delivers individually tailored offers and messaging based on purchase history and location, driving higher lifetime value and campaign performance.

 2. Caffeine AI + Internet Computer (ICP)

-At the 2025 World Computer Summit, Caffeine AI demonstrated how agentic AI workflows, running on decentralized infrastructure, can radically simplify digital product creation.
-With just conversational prompts, users generated and deployed full dApps (like CRMs and blogs) directly to the Internet Computer mainnet, all within minutes.
+At the 2025 World Computer Summit, Caffeine AI demonstrated how agentic AI workflows running on decentralized infrastructure can radically simplify digital product creation.
+With conversational prompts, users generated and deployed full dApps (CRMs, blogs) directly to the Internet Computer mainnet within minutes.

+The marketing implication is direct.
+Prompts become specs.
+Specs become code.
+Code deploys instantly, with no backend setup.
 Because Caffeine runs on ICP, apps are decentralized, secure by design, and free from traditional hosting overhead.
-In a marketing context, this means that AI systems can one day generate and deploy landing pages, A/B tests, or microsites in real-time, without developer bottlenecks or central points of failure.
+In a marketing context, AI systems can one day generate and deploy landing pages, A/B tests, or microsites in real time, without developer bottlenecks or central points of failure.

 3. Yum Brands (Taco Bell/KFC) + AI‑Driven Email & Loyalty

-Yum Brands, which includes Taco Bell, Pizza Hut, and KFC, has piloted reinforcement learning‑based email campaigns that optimize send time, content, and offers—the result: measurable uplift in purchases and reduced churn.
-Yum’s CDTO noted how AI-driven approaches provide real-time feedback and execution, allowing them to treat each customer as an individual rather than part of a group.
+Yum Brands, parent of Taco Bell, Pizza Hut, and KFC, has piloted reinforcement-learning email campaigns that optimize send time, content, and offers.
+The result: measurable uplift in purchases and reduced churn.
+Yum's CDTO noted how AI-driven approaches provide real-time feedback and execution, allowing the brand to treat each customer as an individual rather than part of a segment.

 When AI Backfires

-An AI-generated Christmas commercial drew criticism for feeling inauthentic and “cold,” as it missed the emotional warmth the brand is known for.
+Coca-Cola's holiday AI ad.
+An AI-generated Christmas commercial drew criticism for feeling inauthentic and cold, missing the emotional warmth the brand is known for.

-Across the industry, brands like Activision, Paramount, and A24 have been called out for low-effort or misleading AI-generated assets, coined “AI slop”.
-The fallout: weakened trust and reputational risk.
+AI slop in major brand campaigns.
+Across the industry, brands like Activision, Paramount, and A24 have been called out for low-effort or misleading AI-generated assets, now widely called "AI slop."
+The fallout: weakened trust and reputational risk that takes quarters to repair.

 Limitations of AI Marketing

-AI isn’t a creative oracle, but it is a powerful amplifier.
+AI works as a powerful amplifier rather than a creative oracle.
 While it streamlines execution and unlocks previously unscalable strategies, there are areas where human judgment and originality remain essential.

-AI excels at iteration and pattern recognition, but struggles with humor, emotional nuance, and breakthrough storytelling.
-A generated tagline might be clever, but rarely iconic.
+• Creative originality.
+AI excels at iteration and pattern recognition but struggles with humor, emotional nuance, and breakthrough storytelling.
+A generated tagline might be clever, rarely iconic.

+• Input quality matters.
 AI systems are only as strong as the training data and prompts they receive.
 Poor inputs yield biased, generic, or tone-deaf outputs.
-That’s why strategic human guidance is still key to quality control.

-AI can replicate tone, but keeping voice aligned across dozens of campaigns and platforms still benefits from human supervision, especially in dynamic, fast-changing environments.
+• Brand voice consistency.
+AI can replicate tone, but keeping voice aligned across dozens of campaigns and platforms still benefits from human supervision.

-Without real-time human oversight, AI can misunderstand cultural context, misread sarcasm or slang, and even reinforce harmful biases if not properly trained.
+• Contextual sensitivity.
+Without real-time human oversight, AI can misunderstand cultural context, misread sarcasm or slang, and reinforce harmful biases if not properly trained.

 Where Traditional Firms Are Still Recommended

-In regulated sectors such as finance, healthcare, or government, layered review cycles and stakeholder complexity necessitate tailored nuance.
-Traditional agencies are more practiced at navigating these political and legal landscapes.
+• Multi-stakeholder messaging.
+Regulated sectors like finance, healthcare, and government require layered review cycles and stakeholder navigation.
+Traditional agencies are more practiced at the political and legal complexity.

-Campaigns like Nike’s “Dream Crazier” or Apple’s “Shot on iPhone” aren’t algorithmic; they’re emotionally rich narratives crafted with cultural awareness and sensitivity.
+• Emotion-driven storytelling.
+Campaigns like Nike's "Dream Crazier" or Apple's "Shot on iPhone" are emotionally rich narratives crafted with cultural awareness.
 Human creatives still lead in that domain.

-Long-term brand positioning continues to draw on instinct, macroeconomic context, and lived experience.
-AI can detect what’s trending, but it can’t yet invent what’s next.
+• Strategic brand development.
+Long-term brand positioning draws on instinct, macroeconomic context, and lived experience.
+AI can detect what is trending; it cannot yet invent what is next.

-AI has brought a foundational shift in how marketing operates.
-The agencies leading this wave aren’t using AI as a side tool; they’re rebuilding their entire workflows around it.
-From strategy to execution, agentic AI systems are enabling performance, precision, and personalization that were previously impossible.
+AI has produced a foundational shift in how marketing operates.
+The agencies leading this wave are not using AI as a side tool.
+They are rebuilding their entire workflows around it.
+From strategy to execution, agentic AI systems enable performance, precision, and personalization that were previously impossible.

 The most effective AI marketing agencies recognize that success stems from collaboration, not substitution.
 AI excels at what it does best: processing massive datasets, learning from outcomes, and iterating at speed.
-Meanwhile, marketers guide, refine, and unlock new value through strategic thinking and creative intent.
+Marketers guide, refine, and unlock new value through strategic thinking and creative intent.

-And it’s not static.
-As marketers learn how to wield these tools, entirely new methods are emerging: faster campaign cycles, dynamic content pipelines, predictive audience flows.
-Every day brings fresh possibilities, and the frontier continues to expand.
+The frontier keeps expanding.
+As marketers learn how to wield these tools, new methods emerge: faster campaign cycles, dynamic content pipelines, predictive audience flows.
+Every quarter brings fresh possibilities.

-The bottom line: the winners won’t be those who cautiously dip a toe in.
-They’ll be the ones who fully embrace AI, architect intelligent systems, and pair them with teams trained to ask smarter questions, move faster, and scale further.
+The bottom line: the winners are the ones who fully embrace AI, architect intelligent systems, and pair them with teams trained to ask smarter questions, move faster, and scale further.

 FAQs

-An AI marketing agency leverages artificial intelligence tools, such as generative models, agile workflows, and predictive analytics, to plan, launch, and optimize campaigns with speed and scale.
-These agencies often automate tasks such as content generation, media buying, A/B testing, and personalization across multiple channels.
+An AI marketing agency uses artificial intelligence tools (generative models, agentic workflows, predictive analytics) to plan, launch, and optimize campaigns with speed and scale.
+The defining feature is that workflows have been rebuilt around AI rather than adding AI on top of manual processes.
+These agencies automate content generation, media buying, A/B testing, and personalization across multiple channels.

 How do agentic workflows work in marketing?

-Agentic workflows refer to self-directed AI systems that can autonomously analyze data, make decisions, and take action, such as launching campaigns or adjusting ad spend without requiring human intervention at each step.
-These systems help marketers scale execution while maintaining performance and adaptability.
+Agentic workflows are self-directed AI systems that autonomously analyze data, make decisions, and take action (launching campaigns, adjusting ad spend) without requiring human intervention at each step.
+They help marketers scale execution while maintaining performance and adaptability.
+At RZLT, these workflows are built primarily through n8n, Claude, and custom skill files that hold brand context across sessions.

-Are AI marketing agencies better than traditional firms?
+Are AI marketing agencies better than traditional firms in 2026?

 What kind of companies benefit most from AI-first marketing?